-Bits Description Description
+Bits Description

-31:26 Reserved Reserved
+31:26 Reserved

-25:24 indicated relative LBA and associanalysis is base rmance (RP): This field indicates the relative performance of the LBA format e to other LBA formats supported by the controller.
+25:24 indicated relative LBA and associated analysis is base rmance (RP): This field indicates the relative performance of the LBA format e to other LBA formats supported by the controller.
 Depending on the size of the ciated metadata, there may be performance implications.
 The performance ed on better performance on a queue depth 32 with 4 KiB read workload.
-The values indicated are included in the following table.
+The e values indicated are included in the following table.

-Value Definition
+20.21 Value Definition

 00b Best performance

 01b Better performance

 10b Good performance

 11b Degraded performance

 23:16 LBA Data Size (LBADS): This field indicates the LBA data size supported.
-The value is reported in terms of a power of two (2^n).
-A value smaller than 9 (i.e., 512 bytes) is not supported.
-If the value reported is 0h, then the LBA format is not supported / used or is not currently available.
+The value is reported in terms of a power of two (2 n).
+A non-zero value less than 9 (i.e., 512 bytes) is not supported.
+If the value reported is 0h, then the LBA format is not currently available (refer to the Number of LBA Formats field in Figure 97).

 (MS): This field indicates the number of metadata bytes provided per LBA based a Size indicated.
 If there is no metadata supported, then this field shall be cleared

 15:00 part of an exter protection is ena upported, then the namespace may support the metadata being transferred as nded data LBA or as part of a separate contiguous buffer.
-If end-to-end data abled, then the first eight bytes or last eight bytes of the metadata is the protection or to the DPS field in the Identify Namespace data structure).
+If end-to-end data abled, then the first eight bytes or last eight bytes of the metadata is the protection er to the DPS field in the Identify Namespace data structure).